 The weight of student loan debt doesn’t have to come down to a matter of life and death.
 Seriously, you have options.
 You can be like those guys living in exile that I mentioned earlier or be like this guy who has some serious balls to walk around in default.

 However, if you don’t want to face living nightmares like the aforementioned, you can be like me and explore other repayment options.
-If you have a great income and credit score, you may want to consider refinancing and consolidating your student loans.
-You can learn more about that here.
+If you have a great income and credit score, you may qualify for some private companies that will let you refinance student loans.
 Hopefully now you can walk around this country without worrying about who’s coming after you because of some damn student loans.
 The choice is yours!